-24. Duties of guardian of the person.
-A guardian of the person of a ward is charged with the custody of the ward and must look to his support, health and education and such other matters as the law to which the ward is subject requires.

-1Subs. by A.O., 1937, for "L. G.".

-2For notifications appointing authorities to whose control Collectors appointed under the Act shall be subject, see different local R. &.
-O.

-25. Title of guardian to custody of ward.-(1) If a ward leaves or is removed from the custody of a guardian of his person, the Court, if it is of opinion that it will be for the welfare of the ward to return to the custody of his guardian, may make an order for his return, and for the purpose of enforcing the order may cause the ward to be arrested and to be delivered into the custody of the guardian.

-(2) For the purpose of arresting the ward, the Court may exercise the power conferred on a Magistrate of the first class by section 100 of the 1[Code of Criminal Procedure, 1898] (Act V of 1898).

-(3) The residence of a ward against the will of his guardian with a person who is not his guardian does not of itself terminate the guardianship.

-26. Removal of ward from jurisdiction.-(1) A guardian of the person appointed or declared by the Court, unless he is the Collector or is a guardian appointed by will or other instrument, shall not, without the leave of the Court by which he was appointed or declared, remove the ward from the limits of its jurisdiction except for such purposes as may be prescribed.

-(2) The leave granted by the Court under sub-section (1) may be special or general, and may be defined by the order granting it.
+- Duties of guardian of the person.
+A guardian of the person of a ward is charged with 24. the custody of the ward and must look to his support, health and education and such other matters as the law to which the ward is subject requires. - Title of guardian to custody of ward.-(1) If a ward leaves or is removed from the custody of a guardian of his person, the Court, if it is of opinion that it will be for the welfare of the ward to return to the custody of his guardian, may make an order for his return, and for the purpose of enforcing the order may cause the ward to be arrested and to be delivered into the custody of the guardian. - For the purpose of arresting the ward, the Court may exercise the power conferred on a Magistrate of the first class by section 100 of the 3[Code of Criminal Procedure, 1898] (Act V of 1898). - The residence of a ward against the will of his guardian with a person who is not his guardian does not of itself terminate the guardianship. - 26.
+Removal of ward from jurisdiction.-(1) A guardian of the person appointed or declared by the Court, unless he is the Collector or is a guardian appointed by will or other instrument, shall not, without the leave of the Court by which he was appointed or declared, remove the ward from the limits of its jurisdiction except for such purposes as may be prescribed. - (2) The leave granted by the Court under sub-section (1) may be special or general, and may be defined by the order granting it.